 In 2016, Justice League Action premiered on Cartoon Network.
-Each episode featured two fifteen-minute segments during which members of the Justice League faced off against any number of villains.
+Each episode featured two fifteen-minute segments during which members of the Justice League face off against any number of villains.
 The series lasted for one season and although the format was geared toward younger viewers, references to Silver Age heroes and concepts kept older fans interested as well.
 One aspect of the show startled me, however, the inclusion of Swamp Thing as a full-fledged member of the Justice League.
-He plays well with others, shooting vines left and right, and smiling.
-Yes, I said smiling.
+He plays well with others while shooting vines left and right . . . and he smiles . . . yes, I said smiles.
 During DC’s New 52, Swamp Thing worked with Justice League Dark, a combination of mystical outsiders not quite right for full JL membership.
-I was okay with that, because this was the brooding Protector of the Green, the Erlking I’ve known and loved for decades, not smiling – I can’t get over the smiling – and voiced by Mark Hamill, the only redeeming factor.
+I was okay with that, because this was the brooding Protector of the Green, the Erlking I’ve known and loved for decades, not smiling – I can’t get over the smiling – and voiced by Mark Hamill, the only redeeming factor of this characterization.

 Here’s what happened.

-Sales were lagging, and writers working on later issues – David Michelinie, Gerry Conway, and David Anthony Kraft – introduced science-fiction and superhero-related elements.
-Most notably they revealed Swamp Thing’s brother, Edward, and concocted a serum that transformed Swamp Thing back into Alec Holland!
+Sales were lagging, and writers working on later issues – David Michelinie, Gerry Conway, and David Anthony Kraft – included science-fiction and superhero-related elements.
+Most notably they introduced Swamp Thing’s brother, Edward, and concocted a serum that transformed Swamp Thing back into Alec Holland!
 The series ended with #24, although a projected #25 entitled “The Sky Above” was to introduce Hawkman into the title.
 Editor-in-Chief Carmine Infantino, says Kraft, wanted Hawkman “to become a co-star in Swamp Thing, in the hope of attracting superhero fans.”
-Although completed, the issue never appeared and the series died.
+Although completed, the issue never appeared, and the series died.

 Thankfully, in 1982 DC began running The Saga of Swamp Thing to mark the release of the Swamp Thing film, and efforts at “superhero-zing” the character were abandoned.
 When Alan Moore took over writing duties with issue #20, Swamp Thing finally begins evolving into an arboreal demigod . . . hold on a minute.
 With issue #21, “The Anatomy Lesson,” Moore reveals that Swamp Thing never had been Alec Holland, but a separate being with his memories, whose birth sprang from Holland’s fiery death.
 What then are we to make of that period when Swamp Thing with chemical aids regained his humanity?
 What about the Challengers of the Unknown?
 Continuity check!
 Continuity check!
 Relax.
 We’re to make nothing of it at all.